African wildcat: Conservation

 The African wildcat is included in CITES Appendix II.

+Due to their physical similarity, hybridization produces less visible effects in Asian steppe-type wildcats than among European forest wildcats.
+It can thus be difficult to distinguish "pure" Asian wildcats from free-living domestic cats when these inhabit the same locations, and it is possible that some Asian populations derive primarily from feral cats.
 Alley Cat Rescue is currently the only organization known to have a program specifically aimed at conserving African wildcats and reducing what some refer to as genetic pollution by domestic cats.

 It has been discovered that a domestic cat can serve as a surrogate mother for wildcat embryos.
 The numerous similarities between the two species mean that an embryo of an African wildcat may be carried and borne by a domestic cat.
 A documentary by the BBC describes the details of the experiments that led to this discovery, and also shows a mature wildcat that was born by a surrogate female.

 In philately

-The Libyan Posts issued a postage stamp dedicated to Felis lybica in November 1997 in cooperation with World Wide Fund for Nature.
+The Libyan Posts issued a postage stamp dedicated to the African wildcat in November 1997 in cooperation with World Wide Fund for Nature.
 This issue was also released as a set of four stamps printed on a minisheet.